arbor-sim/arbor/doc/cpp_simulation.rst

     .. cpp:function:: void inject_events(const pse_vector& events)

         Add events directly to targets.
-        Must be called before calling :cpp:func:`simulation::run`, and must contain events that are to be delivered at or after the current simulation time.
+        Must be called before calling :cpp:func:`run`, and must contain events that are to be delivered at or after the current simulation time.

     **Updating Model State:**